Pemmican War: Attacks on the colony and the burning of Fort Douglas

-The settlers agreed to these terms and fled by boat towards Jack River House (later renamed Norway House) under the guard of local Cree who offered to convey them as far as Lake Winnipeg.
+The colonists agreed to these terms and fled by boat towards Jack River House (later renamed Norway House) under the guard of local Cree who offered to convey them as far as Lake Winnipeg.
 HBC trader John Mcleod and three men remained at the colony as representatives of the HBC and to maintain the colonists' crops.

-On June 24, the Métis burned Fort Douglas and the colony's mill, stables and most of the empty houses.
+On June 24, the Métis fighters burned Fort Douglas and the colony's mill, stables and most of the empty houses.
 This was done by cutting open the windward side to allow the breeze to spread the flames.
 The goods and horses belonging to the colony were given to the Métis as gifts.

-The fleeing settlers stopped at Jack River House.
-While there they were met by Colin Robertson and his brigade bent for the Athabasca district.
-Robertson was convinced to stay and help re-establish the Red River Colony and dispatched a party of 100 men under John Clark to Athabasca to carry out his mission there.
-Robertson with the displaced settlers and around 20 HBC employees arrived at the ruins of Fort Douglas on August 19 and began rebuilding the fort.
+The fleeing colonists stopped at Jack River House, where they encountered Colin Robertson and his brigade bent for the Athabasca district.
+They convinced Robertson to stay and help re-establish the Red River Colony.
+He dispatched a party of 100 men under John Clark to Athabasca to carry out his mission there.
+Robertson with the displaced colonists and around 20 HBC employees arrived at the ruins of Fort Douglas on August 19 and began rebuilding the fort.

-On October 15, 1815, Duncan Cameron, the Nor'Wester in charge of Fort Gibraltar was captured while riding on the plains.
-While being interviewed by Colin Robertson, Cameron informed him that most of the arms stolen from the Red River Colony were being stored at his fort, though the stolen artillery was spread throughout the district.
+On October 15, 1815, Metis fighters captured Duncan Cameron, the Nor'Wester in charge of Fort Gibraltar, while riding on the plains.
+Colin Robertson interviewed him and learned that most of the arms stolen from the Red River Colony were being stored at Cameron's fort, with the stolen artillery spread throughout the district.
 Therefore, Robertson sent 12 men under the command of Alexander McLean to capture Fort Gibraltar and retrieve the colony's arms.
 Robertson returned Fort Gibraltar to Cameron after he signed an agreement ceasing all hostilities against the colony and promising to restore the stolen artillery.
 Fort Gibraltar was a mere half-mile from the Red River Colony and had been the staging point for the attack on the settlement.
 Robertson next attempted to take the NWC's Fort Qu'Appelle, but found it heavily guarded and retreated back to Fort Douglas.